fdobad/doctest/docs/README.md

+        Fire Advanced Analytics & Management

-# Cell 2 Fire QGIS plugin
+                fire2am a QGIS plugin

+            by fire2a.com research centre

-This repo contains a [QGIS](https://qgis.org) [plugin](https://plugins.qgis.org/) for graphically interfacing with Cell2Fire [SB](https://github.com/fire2a/C2FSB) simulator.
+This repo contains a [QGIS](https://qgis.org) [plugin](https://plugins.qgis.org/) for graphically interfacing with Cell2Fire [SB](https://github.com/fire2a/C2FSB) simulator, test cases and a few extras.

+This softwares enables you to simulate thousand of forest fires on a landscape using QGIS.

+With the bare minumiun input being a fuel and elevation layer.
+Other spatial inputs can include canopy base height, bulk density or fraction cover; ignition points, weather scenarios, moisture content, etc.

+Can provide several outputs, such as Fire scars: starting point, animated isochrones, burn probability maps.
+Crown fire scar and fuel consumption.
+Flame lenght, Byram intensity, Hit Rate of Spread, etc.

-Choose your guide:
+[Install](Installation) then, choose your guide:
 - [User](readme_user.md)![icon](img/icon.png)
 - [Developer](readme_dev.md)![icon](img/icon_dev.png)

-This softwares enables you to simulate thousand of forest fires on a landscape using QGIS.
-At least you'll need a fuel and elevation layer.

 ## Installation
 ### 1. Overview (don't do this)